keu/docs/guides/airflow-pools.md

 - The Airflow CLI: Run the `airflow pools` command with the `set` subcommand to create a new pool.
 See the [Airflow CLI documentation](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#pools) for the full list of pool commands.
 With the Airflow CLI, you can also import pools from a JSON file with the `import` subcommand.
 This can be useful if you have a large number of pools to define and doing so programmatically would be more efficient.
 - The Airflow REST API: This option is available with Airflow version 2.0 and later.
 To create a pool, submit a POST request with the name and number of slots as the payload.
 For more information on working with pools from the API, see the [API documentation](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_pool).

-You can also update the number of slots in the `default_pool` using any of the above methods.

 ## Assign tasks to a pool

 By default, all tasks in Airflow get assigned to the `default_pool` which has 128 slots.
-You can modify this value, but you can't remove the default pool.
+You can modify the number of slots, but you can't remove the default pool.
 Tasks can be assigned to other pools by updating the `pool` parameter.
 This parameter is part of the `BaseOperator`, so it can be used with any operator.

 ```python
 task_a = PythonOperator(